Common area at Covey Lofts with television, large table and orange chairs

 Pillars of Anchored Home

 Our community’s plan for ending homelessness in the Municipality is the Anchored Home Plan, which recognizes that a collaboration between nonprofits, faith communities, individuals, businesses and governmental agencies is key for success.
-Launched in 2018 through a collaborative effort of 75 organizations and 700+ community members, including Assembly members, Anchored Home identifies concrete actions to make homlessness a rare, brief and one-time event.
+Launched in 2018 and updated in 2024, Anchored Home is a collaborative effort of service providers, local government and community members to identify concrete actions to make homlessness a rare, brief and one-time event.

 The role of local government in the Anchored Home Plan is to support public health and safety by providing first responders, helping community partners add affordable housing to the market, ensuring that adequate emergency shelter exists, and using tax breaks and government funds to leverage private investment in housing.